davellanedam/phalcon-micro-rest-api-skeleton/README.md

 Bugs or improvements
 -------
 Feel free to report any bugs or improvements.
+Pull requests are always welcome.

 I love this!
 How can I help?
 -------
 It´s amazing you feel like that!
-Send me a tweet https://twitter.com/davellanedam, share this with others, or if you feel really thankful you can always buy me a beer!
+Send me a tweet https://twitter.com/davellanedam, share this with others, make a pull request or if you feel really thankful you can always buy me a beer!
 Enjoy!

 License
 -------